VeenaPD/Data-Structures-And-Algorithms/README.md

 - Open project in your favorite IDE
 - Open terminal type the `node filename` click enter to execute the problem.
 Ex: `node array-strings/reverse-string.js`

-## Explaination on Data structures and algorithms
+## Explanation on Data structures and algorithms

 ## Data structures